 Instead I will leave you with this simple promise.
-I hope you will make it too.
+I hope you will too.

 I will do my best to preserve our natural resources for future generations.

-My best might not look the same as yours, but if we are all doing the best we can that’s all we can ask for.
+My best might not look the same as yours, but it’s all I can do.
+If we all do our best, maybe we can make a difference.